-Although the efficiency in how consumer interactions are handled help to define customer service as a concept, the real meaning behind the term is much more than just a collection of good or bad experiences with customers.
+Although the efficiency in how consumer interactions are handled helps to define customer service as a concept, the real meaning behind the term is much more than just a collection of good or bad experiences with customers.
 Customer service consists of a group of policies and standards that govern how companies operate their businesses as a whole, dictating actions both internally and externally with the primary goal of improving their business relationships.

 While every organization places a different level of importance on the strategic development of their customer service departments, standards, and practices, there are certain fundamental expectations that consumers have today when interacting with businesses.
 Here are some of the most critical features of an effective customer service strategy.

 Staying Knowledgeable About Your Products and Services

 Quality customer service has become a lost art over the years as companies rush to scale their business without adequately training new staff and structuring their departments efficiently.
 Unfortunately, customers have begun settling for poor customer service experiences from service departments that don't truly understand their own products and services.
 This can be extremely disappointing to customers who expect companies to stand behind their services and provide adequate levels of support.
 This is why it is so important that customer service members stay up to date with all of the companies offering and consistently offer a seamless support experience to their customers.